+1) Recognize the rejection sensitivity.
 For an individual to be able to make changes, they have to first recognize the problems and the behaviors that are self-defeating.
 In this instance, it is important to stop blaming other people and to stop examining others' behavior for every nuance that could be considered as potentially rejecting.
 Instead, the individual needs to recognize their sensitivity to rejection, how it causes them to frequently misinterpret others' behavior and intention, and lead to problematic behaviors that can be destructive to the relationship.
 Once the individual recognizes the reality of the situation, he/she can begin to take the steps to change.

+2) Challenge the irrational beliefs.
 Cognitive restructuring is a technique that focuses on changing the underlying thought processes that tend to create and perpetuate the behavior.
 One method of cognitive restructuring is "reframing" which involves recognizing other possible reasons for the behavior.
 The rejection-sensitive person often believes there is only one possible interpretation of a situation and that interpretation involves being rejected.
 Thus, if their partner's behavior is "cool and distant" they may believe their partner's satisfaction in the relationship has declined.
 However, it is also possible that the partner may be worried about something unrelated to the relationship and they may feel they are protecting the partner by not sharing their worries.
 Or the partner may be dealing with a problem such as depression which causes him/her to withdraw.
 If we thought about it, we could probably come up with many other reasons for this behavior.
 Therefore, the reframing technique requires the rejection-sensitive person to look at some of these other possibilities and to recognize that if other possible explanations exist, their interpretation may not be accurate.

 Another way to challenge the irrational thinking is to recognize the fallacy in the belief that we "should never be rejected."
 Instead of seeing rejection as a bad thing, we could see it as a good thing.
 For instance, many people believe that they should make a new relationship work at all costs.
 This is not a good idea.
 What happens when you passively allow your partner to make the decisions in the relationship even when you don't agree?
 You're likely to build resentment and eventually it will impact the relationship.
 It is better to recognize the potential for rejection as a way of determining the "fit" of the relationship.
 For instance, instead of just agreeing with your partner, you voice your opinion.
 Now there are different possible outcomes.
 One possible outcome is that your disagreement leads to a discussion which leads to a resolution of the problem.
 Another possible outcome is that your partner becomes demanding about his/her decision and refuses to listen to you.
 Now, based on what outcome occurs, you have information about whether this relationship is the right "fit" for you.

+3) Mistake practice technique.
 Once an individual has begun to change the thinking about rejection, he/she may try some "experiments" to show that their perception of rejection may be inaccurate or exaggerated.
 One way of doing this is a technique called "mistake practice."
 This technique helps to change beliefs about making minor mistakes.
 An individual who is rejection-sensitive may believe that relatively minor mistakes that everyone makes are catastrophic and other people won't like them as a result.
 An example of this is calling someone by the wrong name.
 This is a common error, one which most people take in stride, often don't think twice about, and certainly don't view as "horrible" and a reason to reject someone.
 However, someone who is rejection-sensitive may be horrified at such a mistake.

 Mistake practice involves making a list of minor mistakes that would cause you to be uncomfortable, put this list in order from easiest to hardest, and then deliberately make a mistake.
 So, if you're concerned about calling someone by the wrong name, you would deliberately do so.
 The idea is that after you make this mistake a few times, you find that are other people aren't reacting as negatively as you anticipated.

+4) Exposure practice to rejection.
 Exposure practice is similar to mistake practice except it is to deliberately elicit rejection and to prove to yourself that you can handle and survive rejection.
 For instance, Albert Ellis, the founder of Rational Emotive Therapy, was terrified of asking women out for fear of being rejected.
 To overcome his fear he was determined to ask a hundred women out recognizing that he would be rejected by the majority.
 I guess it worked because he did eventually get married.